wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/testing_new_sip_phone.md

     If the phone supports both HTTP and TFTP, pick HTTP, it usually works better with the provisioning server of Wazo.

-7.  _What are the default usernames/passwords on the phone to access administrator menus (phone UI and web UI) ?
-How do you do a factory reset of the phone ?_
+7.  _What are the default usernames/passwords on the phone to access administration menus (phone UI and web UI)?
+How do you do a factory reset of the phone?_

-    Although this step is optional, it might be handy later to have these kind of information.
+    Although this step is optional, it might be handy later to have this information.
 Try to find them now, and note them somewhere.

-8.  _What are the DHCP options and their values to send to the phones to tell it where its configuration files are located ?_
+8.  _What are the DHCP options and their values to send to the phones to tell it where the configuration files are located?_

     Once you know that the phone supports DHCP + HTTP provisioning, the next question is what do you need to put in the DHCP response to tell the phone where its configuration files are located.